Updated June 3, 2023

 Definition of MySQL Drop Trigger

-MySQL DROP Trigger is a MySQL statement command that is responsible to delete an existing trigger from the database.
-Like other MySQL Triggers, this DROP trigger is also defined as a stored code program that is invoked when required for a table associated with it.
-Before we execute the MYSQL DROP trigger the user should gain the administrative privilege to apply the changes for the database table to generate the desired results.
-We should keep in mind that when any table is dropped from the MySQL database then automatically all the triggers created and linked with the table will be deleted as well.
+MySQL DROP Trigger is a MySQL statement command responsible for deleting an existing trigger from the database.
+Like other MySQL Triggers, this DROP trigger is also defined as a stored code program invoked when required for a table associated with it.
+Before we execute the MYSQL DROP trigger, the user should gain the administrative privilege to apply the changes for the database table to generate the desired results.
+Remember that dropping any table from the MySQL database will automatically delete all the triggers created and linked with the table.

-The MySQL DROP Trigger has the following basic syntax to delete a stored trigger program associated to that specific database table:
+The MySQL DROP Trigger has the following basic syntax to delete a stored trigger program associated with that specific database table:

 DROP TRIGGER [IF EXISTS] [SchemaName.]
 TriggerName;

-- Initially, you need to provide a particular name to the trigger which is required to be removed or dropped after the keywords DROP TRIGGER.
+- Initially, you need to provide a particular name to the trigger that must be removed or dropped after the keywords DROP TRIGGER.

-- In the next step, you will have to give the name of the schema where the trigger is stored or created previously.
-In case if the SchemaName is missing or not mentioned then, the query statement will delete the trigger present in the current MySQL database.
+- In the next step, please provide the schema name where the trigger was stored or created previously.
+If the SchemaName is missing or not mentioned, the query statement will delete the trigger in the current MySQL database.

-- IF EXISTS is added to the syntax to provide an option provisionally to check if the trigger that we need to drop is available on that particular schema/table or not.
+- The syntax includes the addition of IF EXISTS to provide a provisional option to check if the trigger we need to drop is available on that particular schema/table.

-- The trigger was created earlier and for some reason or to avoid the event occurring we can remove the trigger.
-This action of using DROP Trigger will also not display the logs stored in the trigger-related table.
+- The trigger was created earlier, and for some reason or to avoid the event occurring, we can remove the trigger.
+Using DROP Trigger will also not display the logs stored in the trigger-related table.
 So, we need to be confirmed and sure if we want to delete the trigger or not.

-- As per the above syntax, we need schema name and trigger name to be mentioned with the DROP Trigger statement.
+- According to the above syntax, you need to mention the schema and trigger names with the DROP Trigger statement.
 At the same time, we must include the IF EXISTS option also.

-- Suppose if you try to delete a trigger that is not present in the table without applying the option IF EXISTS then, the MySQL server will produce an error.
-Another is the option IF EXISTS is added to the query then, the server will generate just a NOTE rather than that you can further see through SHOW WARNINGS query command.
+- Suppose you try to delete a trigger not present in the table without applying the option IF EXISTS; then, the MySQL server will produce an error.
+Another option is adding EXISTS to the query, which will result in the server generating a NOTE.
+Instead, you can further inspect the output using the SHOW WARNINGS query command.

 - You need to require the administrative level of access to perform the DROP TRIGGER statement for the linked table.
 Also, dropping the table will result in the removal of all triggers within it.